 These names are men from the small village of Prairie Township with the last name beginning with K.

-At the age of 27, Joseph’s name was recorded in this draft census in June of 1863.iii The recorder spelled his name Joseph Keezler, mostly likely referring to what has been registered on his naturalization papers, as discussed before.
+At the age of 27, Joseph’s name was recorded in this draft census in June of 1863.iii The recorder spelled his name Joseph Keezler, most likely referring to what has been registered on his naturalization papers, as discussed before.
 Joseph is listed as a married farmer in Prairie Township.
 The record lists him as 30 years old; however, it is believed that he was 27.
 A definite birth date has not been established, so 30 might well be possible.

-Additionally, a John Kinnear is listed above him.
+Additionally, John Kinnear is listed above him.
 Is it possible that John Kinnear is a relation to James Kinnard?

 Now that Joseph’s enlisted, would he go to war?
-Read the answer in Gone Too Soon.

 i.
 “U.S. Census Population Schedule, 1860” database, FamilySearch; (http:/familysearch.org), Census Place: Prairie, Franklin, Ohio, Post Office: Alton, Ohio, Page: 214, Family Id: 928, Joseph Gusler; NARA microfilm publication FHL 803962, Roll: M653_92.
 Digital images of originals housed at the National Archives, Washington, D.C..
 FHL microfilm.
 Family History Library, Salt Lake City, Utah.

 ii.
 Family Search, “Ohio Deaths and Burials, 1854-1997” database, (http:/www.familysearch.org) : Entry for Mary Elizabeth Geizler, (accessed 11 November 2011)